ttwardz/bum-notes-blog/about.markdown

 permalink: /about
 ---

-A blog about music, art, productivity, and projects.
+A blog about music, art, productivity, work, and creative projects.